Legend Quest (2017 TV series): Episodes

+Series overview

 Season 1 (2017)

 The season consists of 13 episodes, all of which were released on February 24, 2017.

-Season 2 (2019)
+Season 2: Masters of Myth (2019)

-The season consists of 13 episodes, all of which were released on October 5, 2019.
+The season consists of 13 episodes; all of which were released on October 5, 2019.
+The series gained a new animation style, small character retcons, and its accompanying subtitle: Masters of Myth.

 Development

 The series was first announced when Variety reported that a new series based on the Leyendas franchise is being developed for Netflix.
 "We approached Netflix and knew that the trilogy had been successful in Mexico and Latin America, but we dared to propose to do something much more global and they loved the idea," said executive producer Jose C. Garcia de Letona.
 Negotiations between Netflix and Ánima Estudios have begun in October 2015.
 Co-executive producer Fernando de Fuentes was happy with the partnership with the streaming network after the growth of the Mexican animation industry.
 "We have already worked 15 years in the industry and we are happy to see our work on the Netflix platform, which has collaborated with large companies, and has included Ánima [which] makes us proud," said Fuentes.
 Fuentes also said that the show is "an important leap" for the franchise and production company Ánima Estudios.